Ulcinj: Climate

+Demographics

-Ulcinj is the administrative centre of Ulcinj Municipality, which has a population of 19,921.
-The town of Ulcinj itself has a population of 10,707.
+Ulcinj is the administrative centre of Ulcinj Municipality, which has a population of 21,395.
+The town of Ulcinj itself has a population of 11,488.
 Ulcinj Municipality is the centre of the Albanian community in Montenegro.
 It is one of two municipalities in Montenegro where Albanians form the majority with 70%, the other being Tuzi with a 68% majority.

 Ethnicity, language and religion

 The majority ethnic group in Ulcinj are Albanians.
 The largest spoken language is Albanian.